amayorgag/javatest/README.md

 # Solution

+This solution features:
-This solution uses Spring WS to create the web service, and Spring Boot to bootstrap the Spring Application without breaking a sweat.
+- Spring WS to write contract-first Web Services.
+- Spring Boot to bootstrap the Spring Application without breaking a sweat.
+- Maven for a portable way of building and testing the application without depending on an IDE.
+- JUnit 4 for Unit Testing.
+- Java 8 goodies as: Streaming API, java.util.Optional.
+- OO Patterns and refactorings: Strategy Pattern, Object Method.

 Make sure you have installed:
 - Java 1.8